MinaSelim/Teaching-program/README.md

 program to students and schools who would need it.

 To Do list:
-1. Complete Basic Algebra .java file to be able to do multiple forms of basic algebra
+1. Complete Basic Algebra .java file to be able to do multiple forms of basic algebra (DONE)
 2. Adding more complexe Algebra such as quadratic equations
+3. Creating a GUI for each type of problem

 Ambitous future:
 localisation